keennathan/Rugby-leaugue-results-T1A3/README.md

     * The resulting list, that contains only the dictionaries that meet the condition, is assigned to the variable 'results'.
 4. Return Statement:
     * the 'results' list is then returned.

+### Team with the most points scored:
+This function will calculate which team has scored the most points across all the matches in the season.
+### The Logic:
+1. Input Data:
+    * 'matches' - A list of dictonaries where each dictonary represents a match and contains keys such as 'HomeTeam', 'HomeTeamScore', 'AwayTeam', and 'AwayTeamScore'.
+2. Initialize Dictionary:
+    * Initialize an empty dictionary ('team_points') to store the total points scored by each team.
+3. Iterate Over Matches:
+    * Loop though each 'match' in 'matches'.
+4. Update the Home Team points:
+    * Extract the home team name ('home_team') and its score ('home_points').
+    * If the home team is already in 'team_points', add the points to their existing total.
+    * If the home team is not in 'team_points', add a new entry with their score.
+5. Update the Away Team points:
+    * Extract the away team name ('away_team') and its score ('away_points').
+    * If the away team is already in 'team_points', add the points to their existing total.
+    * If the away team is not in 'team_points', add a new entry with their score.
+6. Find team with most points:
+    * Initialize 'max_points' to 0 and 'top_team' to 'None'.
+    * Iterate over the 'team_points' dictionary.
+    * For each team, if their points are greater than 'max_points', update 'max_points' and 'top_team'.
+7. Return Statement:
+    * Return the 'top_team' and 'max_points'.